 Top 11 Activated Charcoal Beauty Treatment Recipes

 Activated charcoal beauty treatments have been around for centuries.
 The natural product is known for its ability to draw out and absorb toxins.
 Plus, it can be mixed with many other natural ingredients to make cosmetics, lotions, and washes.
 I have been sampling, modifying, and collecting these DIY charcoal recipes.
-I will share with you my success stories, my failures, and discuss the treatments I will never do.
+I will share with you my success stories and my failures, and I'll discuss the treatments I will never do.

 Before we get started, I use this because I put it on my face, head, and in my mouth, and it comes in a bulk container.
 I think it is easier than breaking open the capsules, and it’s easy to measure out a few teaspoons or however much you need.
 Food Grade activated charcoal powder